|Founded in 1952 in or near Southern West Town (The Patch, West Town)

-On November 11, 1978 the Folk and People Nation alliances were drawn up in the prison systems and this brought the Simon City Royals and Almighty Insane Popes into the Folk Nation alliance with Spanish Cobras, Latin Disciples, Imperial Gangsters, Orquestra Albany, Latin Eagles and others.
+In April, 1978 the Folk and People Nation alliances were drawn up in the prison systems and this brought the Simon City Royals and Almighty Insane Popes into the Folk Nation alliance with Spanish Cobras, Latin Disciples, Imperial Gangsters, Orquestra Albany, Latin Eagles and others.
 The People Nation was no lessor of the evils because they had the C-Notes’ worst enemies the Latin Kings under that alliance.
 The UFO declined to join either side of the new alliances, but soon they would feel the pressure by 1980 when several key members of the Gaylords found themselves incarcerated and outnumbered because the UFO was not as strong in the prison system.

 The Gaylords along with the Insane Deuces decided to join the People Nation in 1980 while behind bars but the alliance was not blabbed about in the streets.
 Latin Kings and Gaylords were now within the same alliance and this caused wars to die down in the early 1980s (except in the Lincoln Square neighborhood), the C-Notes were still all about war with the Latin Kings and this was the beginning of differences building between C-Notes and Gaylords.

 In 1982, a new chapter would start in the C-Notes legacy that started with a conquest for more territory outside of southern West Town and Smith Park.
 The C-Notes now opened turf at Beldon and Normandy in the Montclaire neighborhood and Addison and Harlem in the Dunning neighborhood.
 The Sayre Park Gaylords were right nearby these two neighborhoods at Grand and Harlem.
 Then the C-Notes opened turf at Olcott and Roscoe in the Dunning neighborhood which is also where Gaylords were colonizing at the same time.
-After 14 years of a strong alliance between C-Notes and Gaylords was now down the drain as these two gangs were now infringing on each other’s turf which caused an all out war.
+After almost 20 years of a strong alliance between C-Notes and Gaylords was now down the drain as these two gangs were now infringing on each other’s turf which caused an all out war.
 The war was bloody but never became deadly.
 The favorite spot for Gaylords and C-Notes to duke it out was at the Axel Skating rink in the suburb of Norridge, IL at 4510 N. Harlem Ave (now closed down since Halloween 1985).
 At this skating rink the two gangs would beat each other bloody in legendary gang brawls between 1982 and 1983.

 The C-Notes would also expand into new neighborhoods in the 1980s that they never had turf in before.
 The Notes colonized the Roscoe Village section of the North Center neighborhood at Leavitt and Grace.
 The Notes would also advance into the Bucktown section of the Logan Square neighborhood at Medill and Oakley.
 From the Jefferson Park section the C-Notes would open in the nearby Forest Glen neighborhood at Cicero Ave and Gunnison and Carmen and Lavergne.

-After Lucky went in, a Puerto Rican member named “Bags” took over leadership of the C-Notes.
-Bags wanted nothing to do with the Harrison Gents and let war ensue, instead bags made ties with the Insane Dragons.
+After Lucky went to prison in 1992, a Puerto Rican member named “Joey Bags” took over leadership of the C-Notes.
+Joey Bags wanted nothing to do with the Harrison Gents and let war ensue, instead bags had some friends that were Insane Dragons.
 It was now at this point that the C-Notes were reconsidering joining the Folk Nation and joining the “Insane Familia” which was a new alliance of Latin Folks gangs that consisted of the Spanish Cobras, Insane Dragons, YLO Cobras, Orquestra Albany, Ashland Vikings and at that time the Harrison Gents were members.
 The war with the Harrison Gents would stall the C-Notes’ application to get into the Insane Familia.